latest nhpb_banner 1__compressed2

 Any type of assistance is time limited.
 This means that money available in Worcester, or the case management services, will are for short term needs.
 If a tenant needs longer term support, then they can look into other programs such as HUD section 8 vouchers.

-Eviction help is targeted at a diverse group of clients.
+Eviction help in Worcester MA is targeted at a diverse group of clients.
 There are resources for young pregnant women, veterans, single moms, survivors of domestic violence, and single adults.
 Each resource available, whether it is Rapid Re-Housing or another, comes with its own application terms and conditions in place.
+Many free lawyers in Massachusetts and western MA also offer free legal services to low-income families with an eviction.

 Unfortunately there are situations in which no amount of assistance will stop the eviction from occurring.
 Maybe the family is too far behind on their rent, or a change in their financial situation no longer allows their income to pay for the housing.
 In these instances some attorneys in Worcester County may help negotiate a plan to delay the eviction so the family has time to move into new accommodations.